Polynomials in categories with pullbacks: Polynomials in categories

+is defined to be $\tn{ass}(u_{t_1,t_2})$. \end{defn} In the case $n = 2$ the original data and the chosen terminal subdivided composites comprise the solid parts of the diagram,

-\end{lem} \begin{proof} The canonical isomorphism on the left follows from the definitions and the elementary properties of pullbacks.
-The canonical isomorphism on the right follows from the definitions, and iterated application of lemma(\ref{lem:distpb-composition-cancellation}). \end{proof} \begin{thm} Let $\ca E$ be a category with pullbacks.
-One has a bicategory $\Polyc{\ca E}$, whose objects are those of $\ca E$, whose hom from $X$ to $Y$ is $\Polyc{\ca E}(X,Y)$, and whose compositions are given by definition(\ref{def:composition-of-polynomials}). \end{thm} \begin{proof} By induction on $n$, using the fact that the functors $p_n \cdot (-)$ and $(-) \cdot p_1$ preserve terminal objects, and lemma(\ref{lem:for-poly-composition}), it follows that any iterated binary composite of polynomials of length $n$, is a composite in the sense of definition(\ref{def:composition-of-polynomials}).
-That is, such an iterated composite is the associated polynomial of a terminal subdivided polynomial of the composable sequence of polynomials that participates in the given iterated binary composite.
+and one then induces $\phi_1$ using the pullback defining its codomain, $\phi_2$ and $\phi_3$ are then induced by the universal property of the bottom distributivity pullback, and finally $\phi_4$ is induced by the bottom pullback.
+One verifies easily that $(\phi_4,\phi_2,\phi_3)$ a morphism of subdivided composites, thus it is $u_{t_1,t_2}$, and so by Definition \ref{defn:hor-comp-2-cells} the composite $f_2 \comp f_1$ is given by $(\phi_4,\phi_3)$. \begin{thm} Let $\ca E$ be a category with pullbacks.
+One has a bicategory $\Polyc{\ca E}$, whose objects are those of $\ca E$, whose hom from $X$ to $Y$ is $\Polyc{\ca E}(X,Y)$, horizontal composition of 1-cells is given by Definition \ref{def:composition-of-polynomials}, and horizontal composition of 2-cells is given by Definition \ref{defn:hor-comp-2-cells}. \end{thm} \begin{proof} By induction on $n$, using the fact that the functors $p_n \cdot (-)$ and $(-) \cdot p_1$ preserve terminal objects, and Lemma \ref{lem:for-poly-composition}, it follows that any iterated binary composite of polynomials of length $n$, is a composite in the sense of Definition \ref{def:composition-of-polynomials}.
+That is, such an iterated composite is the associated polynomial of a terminal subdivided polynomial, which arises from the composable sequence of polynomials that participates in the given iterated binary composite.
 Hence between any two alternative brackettings of a given composite, there is a unique isomorphism of their underlying subdivided composites, giving rise to a ``coherence'' isomorphism of the composites themselves upon application of ``$\tn{ass}$''.
-Any diagram of such coherence isomorphisms must commute, since it is the image by the appropriate ``$\tn{ass}$'' functor, of a diagram whose vertices are all terminal subdivided composites. \end{proof} A span in $\ca E$ may be identified as a polynomial in which the middle map is an identity.
-Polynomial composition of spans coincides exactly with span composition, giving us a strict inclusion
+Any diagram of such coherence isomorphisms must commute, since it is the image by the appropriate ``$\tn{ass}$'' functor, of a diagram whose vertices are all terminal subdivided composites.
+Thanks to our conventions regarding chosen pullbacks and chosen distributivity pullbacks of identities described in Section \ref{ssec:dpb}, the unit coherence isomorphisms here turn out to be identities.